suhanw/suhanw.github.io/data/posts/decouple-third-party-from-react.md

 <script src="https://gist.github.com/suhanw/1cb50a75844ae43cc3ff9b24d8ffefb7.js"></script>

-However, the UI code is tightly coupled with the third party code from the payment service, i.e., **I have to modify the**  **`PaymentOptions` component in order to add a new payment method or to make SDK updates.**
+However, the UI code is tightly coupled with the third party code from the payment service, i.e., **I have to modify the**  **`PaymentOptions` component in order to add a new payment method or to make third party code updates.**
 ***

 I can perhaps break out the third party code into a separate hook.